aspose-total/Aspose.Total-Products/total/en/python-net/conversion/mobi-to-xlsm/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

-For a Python developer, who is trying to add a MOBI to XLSM conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+<h2>Why to Convert MOBI to XLSM?</h2>

+The MOBI format is a popular format for e-books, but it is not compatible with Microsoft Excel.
+Therefore, if a Python developer wants to add a feature to their application that allows users to convert MOBI files to XLSM, they will need to find a way to automate the conversion process.

+<h2>How Aspose.Total Helps for MOBI to XLSM Conversion</h2>

-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert MOBI file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Aspose.Total for Python via .NET is a full package of various APIs that can help to automate the conversion process from MOBI to XLSM.
+It is a two-step process.
+Firstly, the Aspose.Words for Python via .NET API can be used to convert the MOBI file to HTML.
+After that, the Excel Python API, Aspose.Cells for Python via .NET, can be used to save the created HTML into the desired Microsoft Excel format.
+This API is easy to use and provides a reliable and efficient way to convert MOBI to XLSM.

 {{% /blocks/products/pf/feature-page-summary %}}